medbioinf/macpepdb-frontend-nuxt/Readme.md

 Note: Each app start will create exactly one process to handle incoming requests.
 To create a high available application start the app multiple times and use NginX as reverse proxy with its build in load balancer.
 It is important, that all processes have access to the same upload directory and database for consistent data.
 Take a look into the `docker-compose.yaml` and `nginx-high-available.conf` for more information.

 ### Native deployment
 If you run the application on a bare metal machine, it is recommended to set up a virtual environment with all necessary dependencies.
 You can follow the development instruction to create one.
-Then run `python ./run.py --environment production` or `TRYPPERDB_ENV=production python ./run.py`
+Then run `python ./run.py --environment production` or `MACPEPDB_ENV=production python ./run.py`

 ### Docker deployment
 First build an image of your configured application with: `docker build --tag="<YOUR_CONTAINER_TAG>" ./`